Kipre/EUDemographyCleaner/internship/siaas/README.md

 ## Service

-In order to interact with the service the user must perform a GET request with a file and some parameters.
+In order to interact with the service the user must perform a POST request with a file and some parameters.

 ### Inputs